 Last Updated on

-Allergies are very common during pregnancy and many women suffer from them.
+Allergies are very common during pregnancy, and many women suffer from them.
 A previous history of allergy may or may not be an influencing factor in deciding the occurrence of various types of allergies during pregnancy.
-On the other hand, pregnancy can alleviate an expecting mother form her existing allergic problems too.
+On the other hand, pregnancy can alleviate an expecting mother’s susceptibility to existing allergic problems.
 The common types of allergies that expecting mothers experience are skin allergies, allergic rhinitis, eye allergies, etc.

-An understanding of the various causes and treatment options for allergies that occur during pregnancies, can greatly help in identifying and treating it effectively.
+An understanding of the various causes and treatment options for allergies that occur during pregnancies can greatly help in identifying and treating them effectively.

 Are Allergies Common in Pregnancy?

 Allergies are very common during pregnancy, and about 25% of pregnant women experience seasonal or food allergies during the time.
 They usually resort to natural home remedies to treat moderate levels of allergy.
 However, with severe forms, over-the-counter anti-histamines are used to regulate the body’s allergic responses.